UCBerkeleySETI/blipss/README.md

 # BLIPSS
+The Breakthrough Listen Investigation for Periodic Spectral Signals (BLIPSS) targets the detection of narrowband periodic radar tranmissions from potential intelligent alien civilizations residing in the Universe.
+See this [link](http://www.mobileradar.org/radar_descptn_3.html) for examples of historic terrestrial radar operating at different radio frequencies.

-The Breakthrough Listen Investigation for Periodic Spectral Signals (BLIPSS) is a software pipeline that utilizes the Fast Folding Algorithm (FFA) in [`riptide-ffa`](https://github.com/v-morello/riptide) to search for channel-wide periodic signals in radio dynamic spectra.
+BLIPSS utilizes the Fast Folding Algorithm (FFA) in [`riptide-ffa`](https://github.com/v-morello/riptide) to search for channel-wide periodic signals in radio dynamic spectra.

 ---